Marlo522/AD-Task-1/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->

-Description of the project in details.
+This project allows users to filter a list of K-Dramas based on genres.
+The user can select genres like "Romance," "Comedy," or "Action," and the list will dynamically update to show only the relevant K-Dramas.

 ### Key Components

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->

-- Authentication & Authorization
+- Genre-based filtering for K-Dramas.
-- CRUD Operations for Invetory System
+- Responsive design for an optimal user experience.

 ### Technology